-11 Sustainable Development Principles
+11 Policy 1: Sustainable Development Principles

-- 63 The NPPF states that there are three dimensions to sustainable development; economic, social and environmental.
+- 6367 The NPPF states that there are three dimensions to sustainable development; economic, social and environmental.
 The planning system must balance up these dimensions to ensure the vitality of communities.
-The NPPF has a presumption in favour of sustainable development. - The policies in this Neighbourhood Plan provide a planning policy framework to ensure that future development will be sustainable.

-- 65 Analysis of the Plan area has shown - a) a lack of some basic amenities (mains gas, a village shop, decent broadband speeds, limited public open space near to the village), - b) a dominance of detached housing, - c) industrial premises in need of redevelopment to maximise their use, - d) a plethora of wildlife sites reflecting a rich biodiversity but with walking routes into and across the countryside not particularly well connected to each other or the wildlife sites and - e) a substantial built heritage that needs protecting. - The community recognise that, to some extent, new development can overcome some of these issues, whilst robust conservation policies will ensure that the built heritage and natural assets are protected. - 67 Across the Plan area, Sustainable Development includes: - 1.
-The delivery of housing that meets local needs. - 2.
-New development that is designed to a high quality and constructed to high energy efficiency standards. - 3.
+The NPPF has a presumption in favour of sustainable development. - 6468 The policies in this Neighbourhood Plan provide a planning policy framework to ensure that future development will be sustainable. - 6569 Analysis of the Plan area has shown: - a) L a lack of some basic amenities (mains gas, a village shop, decent broadband speeds, limited public open space near to the village), - b) II. a dominance of detached housing, - e) III. industrial premises in need of redevelopment to maximise their use, - ⊕ IV. a plethora of wildlife sites reflecting a rich biodiversity but with walking routes into and across the countryside not particularly well connected to each other or the wildlife sites and - e) V. a substantial built heritage that needs protecting. - 6670 The community recognise that, to some extent, new development can overcome some of these issues, whilst robust conservation policies will ensure that the built heritage and natural assets are protected. - 66 Across the Plan area, Sustainable Development includes: - 1.
+The delivery of housing that meets local needs. - New development that is designed to a high quality and constructed to high energy efficiency standards. - 3.
 The provision of a new employment site as part of the redevelopment of Misson Mill to provide modern facilities that will attract a wide range of businesses (but particularly those suitable for the area's rural setting.) - 4.
 The provision of additional public open space on the Misson Mill site. - 5.
 The improvement of pedestrian or cycle routes to enable better access along the river and to the local wildlife sites. - 6.
 The provision of mains gas and high speed broadband to enhance the social and economic vitality of Misson. - 7.
 The enhancement of local amenities particularly improving the retail offer. - 8.
 Ensuring the location of key services such as education, work and shopping facilities enable these to be accessed by public transport.
-Community transport services are provided in the Bassetlaw area (Bassetlaw Action Centre and Community Transport for Town and County). - The Parish Council will work proactively with developers to find joint solutions at the pre application stage, wherever possible, to secure development that improves the economic, social and environmental conditions and to ensure the scheme is in accordance with the design and location principles in this Neighbourhood Plan. - 69 This Neighbourhood Plan provides a framework for decision making on planning applications as required in the National Planning Policy Framework (NPPF).
-The Misson Mill scheme brings tangible community benefits.
+Community transport services are provided in the Bassetlaw area (Bassetlaw Action Centre and Community Transport for Town and County). - 6871 The Parish Council will work proactively with developers to find joint solutions at the pre application stage, wherever possible, to secure development that improves the economic, social and environmental conditions and to ensure the scheme is in accordance with the design and location principles in this Neighbourhood Plan.